 Best Cheap Android TVs Android Central 2020

 Smart TVs are plentiful, but finding ones that are powered by Android TV can be a chore — especially if you're working with a smaller budget.
 Cheap Android TVs just aren't that popular in the U.S., but if you do a bit of digging, you can still find some pretty great options.
-We've done the hard work for you and rounded up our top picks for the best cheap Android TVs available right now in 2019 — our favorite of which is the Hisense 55H8F.
+We've done the hard work for you and rounded up our top picks for the best cheap Android TVs available right now in 2020 — our favorite of which is the Hisense 55H8G Quantum Series.

 - Best Value: Skyworth E20300

-For a little over $500, the 55H8F gives you a roomy 55-inch screen that's plenty big for all of your movies, TV shows, and games without being overwhelming.
+The 55H8F also gives you a roomy 55-inch screen that's plenty big for all of your movies, TV shows, and games without being overwhelming.
+If you'd rather, you can also get the TV in a 50 or 65-inch model.
 In regards to picture quality, Hisense is using its ULED technology that aims to offer increased color, contrast, and brightness.

 The 55H8F supports 4K video, Dolby Vision HDR, HDR10, and has a full array local dimming system with Hisense's Motion Rate 240 feature that promises super smooth playback for everything — especially high-action scenes.

 Some owners have complained about weak built-in speakers and the CPU being a little slow at times, but for the price, you'll be hard-pressed to find a better deal.

 - Not too big, not too small

 - Full array local dimming